Sudavar/Wizard-Card-Game-Counter/README.md

 Contributions
 -------------
-Anyone is welcome to contribute to Advanced Excerpt.
+Anyone is welcome to contribute to Wizard Card Game Counter.

 There are various ways you can contribute: